h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  Building a Docker image from the Dockerfile
 -  Running the Docker build
 -  Launching H2O
--  Accessing H2O from the web browser or R
+-  Accessing H2O from the web browser or from R/Python

 Prerequisites
 ~~~~~~~~~~~~~